Administrator access is the key to complete control over your calendar; keep it safe and use it wisely.

 Important things to remember

-- Do not share your administrator link with other users who do not need to manage the various options in Settings.
+- Do not share administrator access with other users who do not need to manage the various options in Settings.

-- Do not use your administrator link to embed your calendar into a website or Facebook page.
+- Do not use a link with administrator access permission to embed your calendar into a website or Facebook page.
 Create a shareable link with read-only access permission and use it to embed your calendar.
 More details here.

-If you accidentally deleted your administrator link and don’t have a copy of it anywhere, don’t panic.
+If you have accidentally deleted your admin link and don’t have a copy of it anywhere, don’t panic.
 We can help you recover a lost administrator URL.